c0ffeecat/csci331-fall2024-project/README.md

 ## OVERVIEW

 This code is for a website which can be compiled into a Dockerimage from the Dockerfile and ran via Docker.
 The website utilizes SQLite to have a database of images which are shown on the website in order of upload.
 Images can be uploaded either via URL or direct file upload.
-Image upload and display is handled with HTMX.
+Image upload and display is handled with HTMX. <br>
+Note: The website does NOT keep a copy of websites uploaded via URL, but it stores the URLs themselves.
+The images will still be shown assuming external URLs remain valid.

 ## FEATURES